buildweek-sleeptracker/front-end/README.md

-# Sleep Mood application - Fron End repository
+# Sleep Mood application - Front End repository

 The code for the front-end application of Sleepmood, a sleep tracking demo project.